 This capstone course allows students to put key marketing principles into practice.
 Students will demonstrate their ability to design effective, long-range marketing strategies that meet the demands of today's dynamic consumer environment.
 Students explore marketing trends, marketing management decision making, consumer attitudes, niche marketing, advertising strategies, distribution channels, and the use and misuse of various marketing media by developing a company analysis and a strategic short and long term plan.

 This course is designed for students as an opportunity to demonstrate program outcomes learned in the B.S. in Marketing under the supervision of both faculty and organizational personnel.
 Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty practicum coordinator, and on-site supervisor, as well as a final report reviewing the practicum experience.
-Prerequisite: 3 core courses.
+This course may not be available in all states, see the State Specific Authorization Policy under Admissions Policies.
+Prerequisite: 3 core courses

 You can customize your online degree in marketing by adding a specialization.
 Similar to a degree concentration, each specialization consists of five upper-division courses (15 credit hours) in a more specific area of interest.
 A specialization is not required to complete a bachelor’s degree, but it is an ideal way to tailor your educational experience to your professional goals and personal interests.

 Computer Programming specialization is aimed at non-computer science majors who would like to broaden their programming capabilities.
 Courses cover an entire spectrum of basic programming and software development techniques for analysis, design, and implementation of software applications across various operating systems and platforms.Learn More